Manufactured Home Installation and Setup is Important!

 Manufacture Home Installation and Setup Terminology

-- Stabilizing Devices – any part of the anchoring or support system, such as piers, footings, ties, anchoring equipment, anchoring assemblies, or any other equipment, materials, and methods of construction that support and secure the manufactured home to the ground.
+Stabilizing Devices – any part of the anchoring or support system, such as piers, footings, ties, anchoring equipment, anchoring assemblies, or any other equipment, materials, and methods of construction that support and secure the manufactured home to the ground.

 There are several types of foundations that a manufactured home can have.
-The permanency of the installation, chosen appearance, and the location of the home will determine which will be used.
-If a homeowner owns the land and has no intention of moving the home again, a permanent foundation is usually the best.
+The permanency of the installation, chosen appearance, and the location of the home will determine which foundation is used.

-The three main categories of foundations are floating slab, roll-on, and pit-set.
+The three main categories of permanent foundations are floating slab, roll-on, and pit-set.
 There’s also the basement and roll-on foundations.

-A floating slab foundation is usually only 6 inches thick but due to the way the concrete is formed and shaped the home can move along with the slab when the ground freezes, avoiding the possibility of cracking the foundation or damaging the home.
-There is a variable to the single floating slab foundation.
-Two strips of concrete is used instead of one large slab.
+The concrete floating slab foundation is usually only 6 inches thick but due to the way the concrete is formed and shaped the home can move along with the slab when the ground freezes, avoiding the possibility of cracking the foundation or damaging the home.
+There is a variable to the single floating slab foundation where two strips of concrete are used instead of one large slab.

-- Roll-on foundations are used when a homeowner wants the home to be even with the ground level.
+Roll-on foundations are used when a homeowner wants the home to be even with the ground level.
 A deep foundation is dug out and reinforced walls are poured to so that the home looks as if it is sitting directly on the ground.

-- A pit-set foundation is similar to a floating slab except the slab is poured one or two feet below ground level and walls are poured around the perimeter of the foundation to be even or slightly higher than the ground level.
+A pit-set foundation is similar to a floating slab except the slab is poured one or two feet below ground level and walls are poured around the perimeter of the foundation to be even or slightly higher than the ground level.
 This creates a completely enclosed foundation.